floherent/wasm-service/docs/DEPLOYMENT.md

 #### Permission Denied

 When using SSH IdentityFile to establish an SSH connection, the SSH agent needs the right permission to perform properly.
-If not, you may run into permission denied issues:
+If not, you may run into "permission denied" issues:

 ```text
 login_name@ec2-8-8-8-8.compute-1.amazonaws.com: Permission denied (publickey,gssapi-keyex,gssapi-with-mic).